Introduction: ARDUINO MPPT SOLAR CHARGE CONTROLLER (Version-3.0)

 Step 4: BUCK CONVERTER DESIGN

-Keeping this constraints in to consideration the selected frequency is 50KHz.
+Keeping these constraints into consideration the selected frequency is 50KHz.

 Step 5: INDUCTOR CALCULATION